pluto476526/alx_be_shell/README.md

-#!/bin/bash
-This script modifies permissions for betty
+This is a bash script